misat1505/tkom/README.md

 2 as bool               # true
 0 as bool               # false
 “123” as i64            # 123
-“fdsfs” as i64          # błąd
+“fdsfs” as i64          # error
 “” as bool              # false
 “a” as bool             # true
 ```